Blog

 Can a Content Writing Company Use AI Writing Tools?

 If there’s one thing people say about me—whether as a compliment or, well, not as a compliment—it’s that I’m often direct.
 So, here’s my direct answer: yes, a content writing company can use AI writing tools.
-Of course, the answer isn’t that simple.
-But my goal here isn’t to just take a stance on this entire debate; it’s to also show you how I use these tools at my company so you can incorporate them into your own writing processes.
+Of course, the reason behind the answer isn’t simple.
+But my goal here isn’t to just take a stance on this entire debate; it’s to also show you how we use AI tools at our company so you can incorporate them into your own writing processes.

 A pencil beside a small pencil sharpener, with shavings.